 Pierre, SD 57501

 The Licensed Professional Counselor (LPC) is the first level of licensure in South Dakota.
-To be eligible to apply for the second level of licensure, Licensed Professional Counselor-Mental Health (LPC-MH), additional supervised clinical experience hours are required.
-For information on how to upgrade your LPC to LPC-MH review the Board’s website.
+To be eligible to apply for the second level of licensure, Licensed Professional Counselor-Mental Health (LPC-MH), additional supervised clinical experience hours and passing the NCMHCE are required.
+For information on how to upgrade your Licensed Professional Counselor (LPC) to Licensed Professional Counselor-Mental Health (LPC-MH) review the Board’s website.

 State Agency Contact Information: